WWW.RLYACHTS.NET

 3. HULL WEIGHT

-The completed hull, dry and in sailing condition complying the AYF definition for "Trailable Yacht" shall not weigh less than 454kg.
+The completed hull, dry and in sailing condition complying with the AYF definition for “Trailable Yacht” shall not weight less than 454kg.

 This weight includes:

--Those fittings bolted, riveted, glued or fibre glassed to the hull for the purpose of attaching standing rigging, or for the purpose of attaching fittings for running rigging.
+• Those fittings which are bolted, riveted, glued or laminated to the hull for the purpose of attaching fittings for running rigging.

-Any ballast weight to bring a hull up to minimum shall be securely fixed as near as practicable to a position 240mm above the keel line and 4.0maft of the top of the stem.
+Any ballast weight required to bring a hull up to minimum weight shall be securely fixed as near as practicable to a position 240mm above the keel line and 4000mm aft of the top of the stem.

 4. DECK

-No craft shall be registered as an RL24 which has substantial modifications to the deck unless such modif1cations have been approved by the RL24 Owner's Association of Australia.
+No craft shall be registered as an RL24 which has substantial modifications to the deck unless such modifications have been approved by The RL24 Owner’s Association of Australia.
 This approval shall be sought prior to construction.
-(Rule adopted at AGM, 1988 Eden NSW)

 5. CABIN HEADROOM

-The shortest distance from underside of cabin top to inside hull skin or moulded floor at yacht’s longitudinal centreline shall be 1.3m minimum.
+The shortest distance from the underside of the cabin top to the inside hull skin or moulded floor at the yacht’s centreline shall be 1.3 metres minimum.

 6. KEEL